Kevin-Robertson/Powermad/README.md

 * Get the DACL for the default Active Directory-Integrated Zone from a domain attached system.
 `Get-ADIDNSPermission`

-* Get the DACL for an DNS node named test from a domain attached system.
+* Get the DACL for a DNS node named test from a domain attached system.
 `Get-ADIDNSPermission -Node test`

 ### Get-ADIDNSZone